NVIDIA/DL4AGX/AV-Solutions/LLMs-trtllm/README.md

 ```

 ## Build TensorRT-LLM from Source

-After generating the quantized Llama-3.1-8B model on x86 system, please copy **Llama-3.1-8B** and **Llama-3.1-8B_int4_awq_kv_int8** folders from host to your target DRIVE Orin working directory.
+After generating the quantized LLMs on x86 system, please copy original LLM checkpoint folder and quantized LLM folders from host to your target DRIVE Orin working directory.
 Then please run the following command to build TensorRT-LLM from source.
 ```
-./setup_from_source.sh
+./setup_from_source_{MODEL_NAME}.sh
 ```

-The overall working directory after running `setup_from_source.sh` will be as follows:
+The overall working directory after running `setup_from_source_{MODEL_NAME}.sh` will be as follows:
 ```
 work_dir
 ├── batch_manager